muthuswamydavidmichaelrajkumar/muthuswamydavidmichaelrajkumar/index.md

 We can easily remember this guideline by the word _ACTS_.

 God wants us to talk to Him.
 He wants to commune with us because He created us, knows everything about us, and loves us.
 Be truthful with God.
 Its OK to pray even when we are angry, upset or discouraged.
 He understands.
 He comforts us then if only we pray.

 Pray not just because we need something, but because we have a moral duty to be thankful to God for the blessings He loads us with, each day.

+>> Thank you Lord for your blessings on me.